ds-modules/curriculum-guide/workflow/securely-push-github.md

 ### Requesting Access/Installation:

-1. **Install the App**:
+1. **Install the GithHub App**:
-   - Install the [GitHub App](https://github.com/organizations/berkeley-dsep-infra/settings/apps/) tagged to your hub by clicking the green button "install".
-For Eg: If you are using Data 100 hub then install "data100 Berkeley Datahub Access" Github app
+   - Reach out to infra admins inorder to get the URL for the GitHub app that you need to install.
+Click the green button "install" after navigating to the app URL to install the app.
    - Select specific repositories for which you want to grant read and write access.

 2. **Contact Datahub Infra Admins**: